brimdata/zed/zng/docs/spec.md

 24:[conn;1425565514.419939;CogZFI3py5JsFZGik;[192.168.1.1:;80/tcp;192.168.1.2;8080;]...
 25:[files;1425565514.419987;Fj8sRF1gdneMHN700d;[52.218.49.89;52.218.48.169;]...
 ```
-Note that the value encoding need not refer to the field names and types as that is
+Note that the value encoding need not refer to the field names and types as both are
 completely captured by the type ID.
 Values merely encode the value
 information consistent with the referenced type ID.

-## 2. ZNG Binary Format (ZNG)
+## 3. ZNG Binary Format (ZNG)

 The ZNG binary format is based on machine-readable data types with an
 encoding methodology inspired by Avro and